MichaelCWalsh7/Cartridge-Market/README.md

             - It returns an integer field for the quantity of the item in the cart and a decimal for it's price total.

     4. Storefronts
-        - The storefronts app was one of the big ways the projecy diverted from it's predecessor, Boutique Ado, in that every user can set up a store, and post a listing for any game that they had a copy of.
+        - The storefronts app was one of the big ways the project diverted from it's predecessor, Boutique Ado, in that every user can set up a store, and post a listing for any game that they had a copy of.
         - Each storefront returns a name and description for axiomatic reasons.
         - It has a OneToOne relationship with the User model.
-        - It has all of the same delivery data as in the UserProfile: phone number, streed address 1, street address 2,, town or city, county, postcode and country.
-Only this time used to display it's location for potential buyers.
+        - It has all of the same delivery data as in the UserProfile: phone number, streed address 1, street address 2, town or city, county, postcode and country.
+Only this time, used to display it's location for potential buyers.
         - It has an image, and an image url associated with it to display an image of the storefront.

     5. Listings
-        - The listings have a quite a lot of data attatched to them already, given that have a foreignkey games and storefronts already, they're very interconnected with the rest of the database.
+        - The listings have a quite a lot of data attached to them already, given that have a foreignkey games and storefronts already, they're very interconnected with the rest of the database.
         - They a decimal for the price, and an integer for how many copies are currently available.
         - They have a datetime field to show when they were uploaded.
         - They return a title/description for axiomatic reasons.